limwualice/learningmachinelearning/README.md

 # Decision Trees Blog

-Welcome to my GitHub Pages site where I'll be blogging about decision trees!
-This site is a place for me to share my knowledge about decision trees and related topics.
+Welcome to my GitHub Pages site where I'll be blogging about various machine learning topics!
+This site is a place for me to share intuitive explanations of machine learning.

 ## Installation

 No installation is required to use this site.
-Simply navigate to [https://your-github-username.github.io/decision-trees-blog/](https://limwualice.github.io/decisiontrees/) to access the blog.
+Simply navigate to [https://limwualice.io/learningmachinelearning-blog/](https://limwualice.github.io/learningmachinelearning/) to access the blog.

 ## Usage

-The blog contains a series of posts about decision trees and their applications.
+The blog contains a series of posts about machine learning.
 Each post contains an explanation of a particular concept or technique, along with examples and code snippets.

 ## License